diantonioandrea/misura/README.md

 ### Verifying installation and base informations

-By
+By:

 	python -m misura

-You'll be able to verify the installation of **misura** along getting some informations about the library and on the available units of measure[^1].
+you'll be able to verify the installation of **misura** along getting some informations about the library and on the available units of measure[^1]:

 [^1]: Examle referring to version 1.3.1